FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step04_hardhat/step03_hardhat_deployment/README.md

 - ### Prequisits for this
 - Wallet/Account, Alchemy or any Web3 Infratsructure provider (Alchemy, Infura, etc)
-- Seplia balance in your account
+- Sepolia balance in your account

 >You can also follow this tutorial `https://hardhat.org/tutorial/deploying-to-a-live-network` , after this you can find you contract deployed on the testnet